mspnp/aks-baseline-regulated/README.md

 ### 1. :rocket: Prepare the subscription

 There are considerations that must be addressed before you start deploying your cluster.
-Do I have enough permissions in my subscription and AD tenant to do a deployment of this size?
+Do I have enough permissions in my subscription and Microsoft Entra tenant to do a deployment of this size?
 How much of this will be handled by my team directly vs having another team be responsible?

 * [ ] Begin by ensuring you [install and meet the prerequisites](./docs/deploy/01-prerequisites.md).
 * [ ] [Procure required TLS certificates](./docs/deploy/02-ca-certificates.md).